This Safeguarding Policy applies to the SW members in the United Kingdom and Lebanon.

 8.6.2.
 The Safeguarding Officer will ensure that, if not already done, a written statement of the concerns or allegations is made as soon as possible.
 He will also keep a written record of his conversations in dealing with the matter at hand, and of any subsequent decisions and actions.

 8.6.3.
-If necessary, he will liaise within 24h with the statutory authorities (local Children’s Social Services in UK; Security Forces Hotline in Lebanon) in order to refer any genuine concern/allegation. (see Appendix 2).
+If necessary, he will liaise within 24h with the statutory authorities (local Children’s Social Services in UK; Security Forces Hotline in Lebanon) in order to refer any allegation or serious concern. (see Appendix 2).

 8.6.4.
 Dealing with the person against whom allegations have been made: